 The video needs to be converted to a .mp4 file.
 In the top left corner, click File -> Remux Recordings.
 Choose the 3 dots between OBS Recording and Target File.
 In the pop-up dialogue box, choose your recent video file.
 Click Remux.
 Your .mp4 is now ready to go, most likely located in your default Videos folder on your computer.

 Going live is a great way to use a lightboard.
-The easiest way by far to do this with OBS is to use VirtualCam, a plug-in available to OBS users.
+The easiest way by far to do this with OBS is to use the VirtualCam feature.

 You can now choose OBS-Camera as your video source in your preferred video conferencing software.
 You should see the same video feed as shown in OBS.
 Be sure to choose the same microphone source as you chose earlier, to be your mic for the call.